sejal6677/Gender_Analysis/README.md

 pip install pandas numpy scikit-learn xgboost shap matplotlib joblib
 ```

-### Setup
-1. Clone or download the project repository
-2. Navigate to the project directory
-3. Ensure data files are placed in the `data/` directory as expected by the notebooks

 ## Usage

 The project is organized as a series of Jupyter notebooks.
 Run them in order: